swails/blog/docs/software-development-architecture/main.md

 The early stages of development of new software are easy to show rapid progress.
 A *new* software project starts with no features, no bugs, no users, and very frequently few developers.
 Under such ideal conditions, churning out new code and features is fast, fun, and exciting.
 The software remains fairly simple, and therefore easily conceptualized in its entirety by the small team of developers that worked to start it.

 As a successful project matures its number of features and bugs grows alongside the size of its user base and development team.
 It is at this stage that many poorly-run software engineering functions encounter problems.
-Poor software engineering practices can make teamwork challenging and inefficient, leading to a sharp decline in pace of delivering features and fixing (or even identifying) bugs.
+Poor software engineering practices can make teamwork challenging and inefficient, leading to a sharp decline in the pace of delivering features and fixing (or even identifying) bugs.

 A sustainable software engineering function does not suffer from these inefficiencies.
 They can onboard new team members and enable them to start contributing quickly.
 Identifying and fixing bugs is streamlined as much as possible, resulting in software that is more robust and reliable.